jiamin-dai/jiamin-dai.github.io/index.md

 ## News
 ### 2024:

-*   NOV: collaborates on a new AGE-WELL grant with Joanna McGrenere and Vered Shwartz
+*   NOV: collaborate on a new AGE-WELL grant with Joanna McGrenere and Vered Shwartz
-*   OCT: co-organizes a fintech workshop at ASSETS’24
+*   OCT: co-organize a fintech workshop at ASSETS’24
-*   MAY: serves on the ASSETS'24 Program Committee
+*   MAY: serve on the ASSETS'24 Program Committee
-*   MAY: attends CHI'24 in Honolulu
+*   MAY: attend CHI'24 in Honolulu
-*   MAY: presents at the AGE-WELL EPIC Conference
+*   MAY: present at the AGE-WELL EPIC Conference
-*   APR: speaks at the Thesis Finishers’ Roundtable by the McGill Writing Centre
+*   APR: speak at the Thesis Finishers’ Roundtable by the McGill Writing Centre
-*   FEB: attends the DFP Hackathon at the University of Victoria
+*   FEB: attend the DFP Hackathon at the University of Victoria

 ### 2023:

-*   OCT: attends the AGE-WELL annual conference in Toronto
+*   OCT: attend the AGE-WELL annual conference in Toronto
-*   SEPT: serves on the CHI’24 Program Committee
+*   SEPT: serve on the CHI’24 Program Committee
 *   SEPT: awarded an EPIC-AT postdoctoral fellowship
-*   JULY: joins UBC CS as an NSERC postdoctoral fellow
+*   JULY: join UBC CS as an NSERC postdoctoral fellow

-## Publications
+## Selected Publications

 *   **Dai, J.**, Gorman, B. M., Tigwell, G. W., Lyhme, H., Barros Pena, B., Moffatt, K., and Latulipe, C. (2024). accessFinTech: Designing accessible financial technology.
 The 26th International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS ’24), 5 pages. doi: 10.1145/3663548.3688551